Surrogacy for Single Men: What to Know

 California is one of the clearest states for single-man surrogacy.
 In others, a parentage judgment or second-parent adoption follows birth, adding weeks, legal fees, and uncertainty to a process you have already waited months for.
 This is why state selection is not a minor logistical detail for single intended fathers.

-International Intended Parent Tip
+International Intended Fathers:

 Surrogacy vs. Adoption for Single Men

 Surrogacy and adoption are the two most common paths to fatherhood for single men.
 Both are valid.
 Both result in a child you will raise and love.
 But they are fundamentally different experiences — and the differences matter when you are making this decision on your own.
+Before comparing them, it helps to understand the types of surrogacy available and the full pros and cons of surrogacy as a path.

 Biological Link